numericalEFT/MCIntegration.jl/README.md

 Integral 1 = -2.00073745890742 ± 0.0008972661931407758   (chi2/dof = 2.63)
 ```

-In the above example, if you use the Markov-chain MC (MCMC) algorithm `:vegasmc`, you will notice significant loss of accuracy compared to the `:vegas` algorithm,
+In the example above, using the Markov-chain Monte Carlo (MCMC) algorithm `:vegasmc` leads to a noticeable decrease in accuracy compared to the `:vegas` algorithm:
 ```julia
 julia> res = integrate(((x, y), c)-> log(x[1])/sqrt(x[1])*y[1]; var = (x, y), solver=:vegasmc)
 Integral 1 = -1.9931385040549743 ± 0.0023982483367389613   (chi2/dof = 2.01)
 ```
-This is because in the MCMC algorithm, each MC step randomly select one type of the variable to update, which results in autocorrelation in the generated Markov-chain, and makes the result less accurate.
-To sample all variable types together in each MC step, you may combine them into a composite variable.
-The resulting integration accuracy is comparable to the MC algorithm `:vegas`.
+The decrease in accuracy is due to the Markov-chain-based algorithm selecting only one variable type to update at each MC step, resulting in strongly correlated samples and less accurate estimations.
+To update all variable types simultaneously in each MC step, you can combine them into a composite variable.
+After this modification, the integration accuracy becomes comparable to that of the `:vegas` algorithm:
 ```julia
 julia> cv = CompositeVar(x, y)
 Adaptive Composite variable with 2 components.
 Max number = 16.